 - Under Dynamic features to deploy in the General tab, check the box next to each feature module you want to include when deploying your app.

 By default, Android Studio doesn't deploy your instant-enabled modules as an instant experience or use app bundles to deploy your app.
 Instead, the IDE builds and installs APKs to your device that are optimized for deployment speed, rather than APK size.
 To configure Android Studio to instead build and deploy APKs and instant experiences from an app bundle, modify your run/debug configuration.

-To learn more about using supporting Dynamic Delivery, try the following resource.
+To learn more about developing modular apps, try the following resources.

-- PlayCore API sample, a sample app that demonstrates usage of the PlayCore API to request and download dynamic features.
+- PlayCore API sample, a sample app that demonstrates usage of the PlayCore API to request and download on-demand features.